zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.quick-start.rst

    For instances that require factories, write a factory.
 If you'd like to inject specific, configured instances, use the Module class to do so, or a listener.

+   Additionally you will lose the ability to enable caching of the configuration as factories can't be (de)serialized

 .. _zend.service-manager.quick-start.examples.return-array:

 Module Returning an Array